 A beer gun is an attachment that hooks up to your keg and CO2 tank and dispenses beer directly into your bottles.
 These beer guns fill bottles quickly, easily, without the risk of oxygenation and without complicated counter pressure filling equipment.
 Beer guns come with two triggers: one that will purge the bottle of oxygen and the other that will dispense the beer.

-Using a beer gun can be a bit tricky for those trying it the first time.
+Using a beer gun can be a bit overwhelming for those trying it the first time.
 Here are some tricks I’ve learned throughout the years.

 Be prepared to waste a lot of beer when you first start.
-I must have wasted loads before I got everything dialed in.
+I must have wasted two or three beers before I got everything dialed in.

 Firstly, get everything ready before you start.
 Get your bottle caps and capping tool all within immediate reach.
 This is always forgotten by those starting out because they are just so damn excited to start using the beer gun.